How to Integrate a New Dog into Your Home: 2025 U.S. Guide

 Introduce Them to Your Home Slowly

 Don’t rush.
 Start with their safe space.
-Let them explore one room at a time.
+Let the dog explore one room at a time.
 For example, begin with the living room.
-Then show them the kitchen after a day.
-Close off rooms you don’t want them in.
-Watch for hazards like small objects they might swallow.
-This slow intro helps them feel secure.
-It prevents overwhelm during dog integration.
+Then show the kitchen.
+Close off restricted rooms.
+Watch for hazards like small objects.
+This slow introduction helps your dog feel secure.
+It prevents new dog hiding behavior.
+It’s key to introducing a new dog into your home.

 Build a Daily Routine